-2.3.
-Education
+2.3 Education

-You must provide your degree certificate and official academic transcript.
+You must provide your degree certificate, official academic transcript and/or other supporting documents (for example course syllabus).
 If you have more than one engineering qualification, all relevant additional qualifications must be provided.
 If you are currently enrolled in any formal educational program, please upload your enrolment letter and current transcript if available.
-Please ensure the name of the educational institution is entered using the appropriate upper and lower case letters (e.g. University of New South Wales).
+Please ensure the name of the educational institution is entered using the appropriate upper and lower case letters (for example University of New South Wales).

-2.4.
-Employment
+2.4 Employment

-Applicants are required to provide documentary evidence of work experience.
-If the reference is not in the English language, both translation and original language documents must be provided.
+Applicants are required to provide documentary evidence of work experience specified in 2.4.1 and/or 2.4.2.
+If the document is not in the English language, both translation and original language documents must be provided.
 All translations must be carried out by an authorised translator (see Item 4 Section A).

-2.4.1.
-Standard Competency Demonstration Report Assessment:
+2.4.1 Standard Competency Demonstration Report Assessment:

-Applicants who have claimed engineering employment for more than 12 months or have based their career episode upon professional experience must provide a reference letter from the employer (reference letter on official company letterhead, stating your title/position, commencement and termination dates of employment, signed and dated by the author).
+Applicants who have based their career episode upon professional engineering experience must provide a reference letter or certificate of employment from the employer (on official company letterhead, stating your title/position, commencement and termination dates of employment, signed and dated by the author).

-2.4.2.
-Relevant Skilled Employment Assessment:
+2.4.2 Relevant Skilled Employment Assessment: